 However hard you try, however many tears you cry and however much blood you shed, you will not change the abuser.
 Many people believe that they have a special connection that can ‘save’ the abuser.
 Maybe you are in an abusive relationship right now, and you think you can be the person that changes your abuser.
 You won’t be.
 The only person who can alter the abuser’s personality is the abuser themselves, and it’s a process that can take years, with no guarantee of success.

 You can’t save the abuser.
 You can only save yourself.

 Victims often believe that the abuser loves them, but they don’t.
 Love is empowering; it liberates you and makes your life better.
 Love isn’t based around intimidation and fear.
 Love isn’t destroying your partner’s self-belief.
 Love isn’t balling your hands into fists and unleashing them upon another person.
 Physical and psychological violence is not love.
 Stop lying to yourself that it is, and take whatever support is available to get away from such destruction.

 It is so hard leave an abuser.
 Some people are terrified that the abuser will track them down and punish them.
 In extreme cases, they are worried the abuser will kill them.
 The fear is too great to walk away.
 The thing is, if you stay, the abuser will continue to inflict physical and emotional torture upon you.
 The abuse will kill you if you stay, or worse: it’ll drain every drop of life out of you and you’ll spend the rest of your life existing, maybe even waiting for death.
 Only by leaving the abuse behind do you give yourself a chance of happiness, a hope of a different future, a happier future.
 Walk away from the abuser and take that first step towards the life you were born to live.

-If you feel in immediate danger, telephone 911 in America or 999 in the UK.
+If you feel in immediate danger, telephone 999 in the UK or 911 in America.